-"[M]aintain appropriate records and cost documentation [as] required by future program instructions to substantiate the reimbursement of costs under this award."

-"[P]romptly submit copies of such records and cost documentation upon the request of the Secretary."
+"[M]aintain appropriate records and cost documentation [as] required by future program instructions to substantiate the reimbursement of costs under this award" and "promptly submit copies of such records and cost documentation upon the request of the Secretary."

-"[F]ully cooperate in all audits the Secretary, Inspector General, or Pandemic Response Accountability Committee conducts to ensure compliance with these Terms and Conditions."
+F]ully cooperate in all audits ... to ensure compliance with these Terms and Conditions."